awslabs/scale-out-computing-on-aws/docs/tutorials/reduce-compute-node-launch-time-with-custom-ami.md

 Then, make sure you do not have iptables (`iptables -L`) running.
 If needed, disable `firewalld` by running `/bin/systemctl disable firewalld`

+#### 3.6: Create soca_preinstalled_packages.log

+Create an empty file located at /root/soca_preinstalled_packages.log for example, run `touch /root/soca_preinstalled_packages.log`.
+This would enable compute node initialization scripts to skip the installation of all the required packages since these are now pre-installed in the AMI.

 ### Step 4: Create your AMI
 Once you are done, go back to EC2 console, locate your instance and click "Actions > Image > Create Image"